tjson/tjson.js/README.md

 defects, which can also be found in [tjson.spec.ts's skipped examples][errata]:

-* **64-bit integer range unsupported**: can't be supported in JavaScript until the [TC39 Integer] type is available.
+* **64-bit integer range unsupported**: can't be supported in JavaScript until the [TC39 BigInt] type is available.
 * **Repeated JSON object member names tolerated**: the spec mandates that the names of JSON object members must be unique.
 This implementation silently ignores them.